-This morning we visit the West Bank: Valley of the Kings & Queens.
-The valley contains 63 tombs and stands on the west bank of the Nile, opposite Thebes (modern Luxor), where, for a period of nearly 500 years from the 16th to 11th century BC, rock cut tombs were excavated for the Pharaohs and powerful nobles of the New Kingdom.
-The royal tombs are decorated with scenes from Egyptian mythology and give clues as to the beliefs and funerary rituals of the period.
+This morning we visit the Valley of the Kings.
+The valley contains 63 tombs decorated with scenes from Egyptian mythology and give clues as to the beliefs and funerary rituals of the period.

 Lunch back on board is followed by a visit to the Karnak & Luxor temples.
 Karnak is one of the largest temple complexes in the world covering 200 acres of land.
 Dating back to 3400 BC it is was built over different reigns and dedicated to the Theban triad of Amun, Mut, and Khonsu.
 Starting by the Avenue of Sphinxes visit the Unfinished Propylon, the Hypostyle Hall with its 134 gigantic columns, is still the largest room of any religious building in the world.

 Next the Obelisks of Queen Hatshepsut and Tuthmosis III, the temple of Amon adorned with lotus and papyrus designs, the Granite Scarabeus of Amenophis III and the Sacred Lake.
-Luxor temple is not dedicated to a god or a deified version of the king in death.
-Instead Luxor temple is dedicated to the rejuvenation of kingship; it may have been where many of the kings of Egypt were crowned.
+Luxor temple is dedicated to the rejuvenation of kingship.
 Alexander the Great claimed he was crowned at Luxor.
 Dinner on board and a belly Dance Show Overnight in Luxor.